Non-abelian amplification and bilinear forms with Kloosterman sums: Outline

 \subsection{Final steps: Combinatorics}

 The estimates in \cref{eq:overview-counting-pb} amount to counting the number of solutions to the system of congruences

 with $|h_1|, \ldots, |h_6| \le p$.
-For the generic solutions, one can expect each congruence to cut down the total number of solutions $p^6$ by the size of the modulus---but one must also account for certain diagonal solutions where some $h_i = 0$.
+Generically, one can expect each congruence to reduce the total number of solutions $p^6$ by the size of the modulus cubed -- but one must also account for certain diagonal solutions where some $h_i = 0$.
 A careful but elementary analysis (which becomes more involved when the modulus $c$ is arbitrary) shows that these congruences have $\approx p^2$ solutions modulo $p^2$ and $\approx p^3$ solutions modulo $p$; see \cref{prop:counting-6}.
 Both of these counts are sharp, and save a factor of $p$ over the bounds required in \cref{eq:overview-counting-pb}.
 This saving is ultimately raised to the power $\tfrac{1}{6}$ in \cref{eq:outline-amplif} (since we considered a sixth moment of singular values), and putting everything together yields

 as in \cref{ex:p2-pq}.
 We note that for the other case $c = pq$ from \cref{ex:p2-pq}, one can simplify the amplification argument by noting that all irreducible characters of $\SL_2(\Z/pq\Z)$ are tensor products of irreducible characters of $\SL_2(\Z/p\Z)$ and $\SL_2(\Z/q\Z)$, but the end result is the same.